 One can describe French provocateur Gaspar Noe’s films as something of a “bad trip”.
 With his new film, Climax, this couldn’t be more literal.
 The set-up is simple: a group of 20 dancers seeks to relax after an intensive three-day rehearsal at an abandoned boarding school.
 However, they instead encounter horrors beyond their wildest dreams when one of them spikes the sangria with LSD.
 As they plunge further into madness, a terrifying, entrancing work of art springs to life.

 Climax is the type of film that relishes in pushing its audience’s buttons.
 For example, the ending of the film- credits and all- plays out at the very beginning.
-The image of a lone dancer bloodied and crawling through the snow as she cries out for help sets an ominous mood that’s broken up as we launch into the opening proper.
+The image of a lone, bloodied dancer crawling through the snow as she cries out for help sets an ominous mood as we launch into the opening proper.

 “Explosive” is an understatement.
-From the second the sangria is ingested, Noe revs up the disturbing factor to a considerable degree.
+From the second characters ingest the sangria, Noe revs up the disturbing factor to a considerable degree.
 Mutilation, murder, incest- there’s nowhere he’s unwilling to go.
-It’s highly likely audiences will walk out extremely offended by the content of the film, yet as a view of what happens when people’s beastly inner desires come to the forefront, it’s harrowing.
+It’s highly likely audiences will walk out extremely offended by the content of the film.
+But as a view of what happens when people’s beastly inner desires come to the forefront, it’s harrowing.

 The style of the film leaves just as much of an impression.
-For starters, the soundtrack is packed to the brim with 90s techno bangers from the likes of Daft Punk.
+For starters, the soundtrack has plenty of 90s techno bangers from the likes of Daft Punk.
 Noe and Dubie stick mostly to long takes that capture the horror in an objective fashion.
 Within the same shot, the film can go from two dancers obliviously jamming out to a man breaking his bones to a woman freaking out in the corner and right back to more dancers obliviously dancing.
 In fact, nearly the entire third act is shot upside-down, drenched in harsh red lighting.

 Climax is now in theaters.